-So, what are the rules when people start dating after divorce?
+So, what are the rules when people start dating again after divorce?
 Here are MY rules—the way I think women should be treated.

 That said, if you feel like you want to text to thank him for dinner, I think a short, kind text is appropriate.
 But after that, he needs to take the lead and start texting or calling.

 Maintain your social life and don’t cancel plans for him.
 He will wait for you.

 4. Don’t introduce kids to him for at least 3 months.

 5. Just because he wants you to meet his kids, don’t feel obligated to introduce him to yours.

-Even last minute cancellations are acceptable in dating after divorce, but only if it’s kid related.
+Even last minute cancellations are acceptable in dating after divorce, but only if it is kid related.

 If he’s upset, and if he makes a big deal out of it, he’s not for you.

 8. If he is moving really fast, saying the L word quickly, wanting to be with you every second, that’s wonderful, but might be a red flag.

 9. If he cheats, even one time, there are no second chances.
-Remember, you deserve only the best.

 What I mean by that is, if in your heart, you know he’s not treating you the way you deserve, break up.
 Let yourself be OK with being alone for awhile.
 You will love yourself for it.
 You will admire yourself for it.
 And, you will thank yourself when Mr. Wonderful (Mr. Right) comes along.